The Truth Behind Yakushiji: Empress Jito Survived War, Loss, and Built Ancient Japan

 Heijo-kyo Rises: Guided by Fujiwara Fuhito

 Heijo-kyo, the capital of the Nara period (710–794), was relocated by imperial decree of the 43rd Reigning Empress Genmei (660-771, 元明天皇) in 710.
-Spanning an area similar to that of modern-day Nara City, it featured Suzakuouji Avenue, which ran straight from north to south, from the Daigokuden Palace through the Suzakumon Gate to the Rajomon Gate […]
+Spanning an area similar to that of modern-day Nara City, it featured Suzakuoji Avenue, which ran straight from north to south, from the Daigokuden Palace through the Suzakumon Gate to the Rajomon Gate […]

 Dazaifu Tenmangu, Enshrines Sugawara Michizane as The God of Learning

-Dazaifu Tenmangu Shrine enshrines Sugawara Michizane (845-903, 菅原道真), a renowned scholar who supported the 59th Emperor Uda (867-931, 宇多天皇) as a ‘Monjo-hakase’ (a scholar of the highest rank), offering his extensive knowledge and insight during the emperor’s region.
+Dazaifu Tenmangu Shrine enshrines Sugawara Michizane (845-903, 菅原道真), a renowned scholar who supported the 59th Emperor Uda (867-931, 宇多天皇) as a ‘Monjo-hakase’ (a scholar of the highest rank), offering his extensive knowledge and insight during the emperor’s reign.
 The shrine is the head of the 12,000 Tenmangu shrines across Japan.
 Sugawara Michizane is revered as […]

 Hakozakigu Shrine, Brings Victory and Good Luck